Our Mission: To provide assistance to U.S. Military Retirees, service members in Thailand about

 update your DFAS and DEERS records separately.
 It's solely your responsibility to keep your personal data up-to-date.
 Retirees can also change bank and mailing addresses by using myPay.

-DFAS' online pay account management system that provides
+a.
+DFAS' online pay account management system MyPay that provides

 paycheck and tax information for military members, retirees, annuitants,

 the most convenient way to manage your retirement account.

 In addition to viewing and printing documents (RAS, CRSC

 of Pay (AOP) Beneficiary and Survivor

 Benefit Plan (SBP) are discussed under *Survivor

 7. MilConnect is a website provided by the

 Defense Manpower Data Center (DMDC) (DMDC manages DEERS) that